Fakhatova/RAG-TIME/README.md

 ## Overview
 **Random activity generator**
 Yeah you heard it right!
-Bored to come up with ideas how to keep yourself busy and productive ?
-Use this app, give yourself a chace to try something not predicted...
+Struggling to come up with ideas how to keep yourself busy and productive?
+Use this app.
+Give yourself a chance to try something not new...
 Have fun with it.
-Choose category you want to generate activity or just choose all categories.
-Like randomly generated activity ?
-Favorite it, so you can try it later gain.
-You can thank me later.
+Choose a category you want to generate an activity from, or just choose all categories.
+Like randomly generated activity?
+Favorite it so you can try it later gain.
+You can thank me later!

 ## Setup Instructions
   + Run `git clone https://github.com/Fakhatova/RAG-TIME.git` into your local machine.